Vishykc/airport-metar-service/src/main/resources/IMPLEMENTATION_SUMMARY.md

 - **GET /airport/{icaoCode}/METAR** - Retrieve the latest METAR data for an airport
   - Returns HTTP 200 (OK) with the latest METAR data
   - Returns HTTP 404 (Not Found) if no data exists
+  - Supports optional `fields` parameter to retrieve only a subset of data
+  - Supports optional `decoded=true` parameter to retrieve data in natural language format

 ## 2. Automated Task